 When you start eating solid foods again, you will feel full very quickly.
 Just a few bites of solid food will fill you up.
 This is because your new stomach pouch holds only a tablespoonful of food at first, about the size of a walnut.

 Your pouch may get larger over time.
-You DO NOT want to stretch it out, so DO NOT eat more than your provider advises.
+You do not want to stretch it out, so do not eat more than your provider advises.
 When your pouch is larger, it will not hold more than about 1 cup (250 milliliters) of chewed food.
-A normal stomach can hold up to 4 cups (1 liter, L) of chewed food.
+A normal stomach can hold a little over 4 cups (1 liter, L) of chewed food.

 You may lose weight quickly in the first 3 to 6 months after surgery.
 During this time, you may have: